pingidentity/terraform-provider-pingdirectory/docs/resources/default_delegated_admin_attribute.md

 - `multi_valued` (Boolean) Indicates whether this Delegated Admin Attribute may have multiple values.
 - `mutability` (String) Specifies the circumstances under which the values of the attribute can be written.
 - `reference_resource_type` (String) For LDAP attributes with DN syntax, specifies what kind of resource is referenced.
-- `type` (String) The type of Delegated Admin Attribute resource.
-Options are ['certificate', 'photo', 'generic']

 ### Read-Only